|

 As you can hear the sound is quite different with the different setting, they playing response also differs all three setting clean up well when you pick softer or lower volume and over all the response to picking technique is good even at this extreme settings.
 I don't usually play with this much distortion and since I mostly play clean country style guitar this is not something I do well.

-Example 4A and 4b use the same settings as example 1 but I try to play a little bit softer.
 Example 5 is closer to my sound drive is on 12 o'clock and the clipping switch is in the middle position.
 I go from bridge to neck pickup: Example 5.

 Here we have the same setting again put clipping switch is up, bridge to neck: Example 6.

-And this is with the switch down: Example 7.
 When you switch diode clipping you also change the amount of amplification from the pedal therefore you have to adjust volume with the switch in mid position I have volume at around 9 o'clock, with the up position around 11 o'clock and with the down postion almost at 1 o'clock.

 I notcice that I tend to like the mid clipping best for Country playing with a low drive setting and drive a bit higher for an attempt on Robben Ford style of sound.
 The up position is great for Rock'n'Roll type of sounds from Allman Brothers to AC/DC or Blackmore, with the switch down I'm almost always lured into Texas Blues style of playing, Freddie kings 70's sound and SRV can be found here, also a very Scott Henderson style of sound, a bit like the perfect Tube Screamer.